 This major prepares students to teach English to speakers of other languages at the elementary (grades K through 6) and the secondary level (grades seven through 12).
-The major includes a minimum of 100 hours of field experience which must be completed prior to student teaching; that field experience is linked to education courses, including the following: EDUC 240, EDUC 338.
+The major includes a minimum of 100 hours of field experience which must be completed prior to student teaching; that field experience is linked to education courses, including the following: EDUC 240, EDUC 338, LING 440.

+Require d courses: nequire u courses.

+nequireu courses.

-Four semesters of language study (proficiency through the 301 level)
+Four semesters of of language study (proficiency through the 301 level)

-EDUC 202 Topics in ProfessionalisM
+EDUC 202 Topics in Professionalism0

 EDUC 217 Education and American Culture or

+EDUC 218 Secondary Education and American Culture 4

+EDUC 219 Educational Psychology 4

+EDUC 235 Educating Exceptional Learners

+EDUC 240 Teaching in Urban America 2

+EDUC 236 Literacy, Culture, and Development4

+EDUC 338 Curriculum and Assessment in Secondary Classrooms 4

+EDUC 422 TESOL student teaching: elementary level5

+EDUC 423 TESOL student teaching: secondary level5

+EDUC 424 Senior Capstone: Seminar in TESOL 2

+Students majoring in TE CSOL education must complete Intercultural Studies with a concentration

+in TESOL as an additional major.
+7 The TESOL concentration requires:

+LING 220 Intro to Linguistics

+LING 350 First and Second Language Acquisition4

+LING 351 Linguistics for TESOL

+LING 440 Theory and Practice of TESOL Methodology 4

+Inclusive Childhood Education

-EDUC 218 Secondary Education and American Culture4 EDUC 219 Educational Psychology4 EDUC 235 Educating Exceptional Learners EDUC 240 Teaching in Urban America Literacy, Culture, and Development EDUC 338 Curriculum and Assessment in Secondary Classrooms4 EDUC 422 TESOL student teaching: elementary level EDUC 423 TESOL student teaching: secondary level EDUC 424 Senior Capstone: Seminar in TESOL Students major ring in TESOL education must complete Intercultural Studies with a concentration in TESOL as an a dditional major.
-The TESOL concentration requires: LING 220 Intro to Linguistics LING 351 Linguistics for TESOL4 LING 350 First and Second Language Acquisition4 LING 440 Theory and Practice of TESOL Methodology4 IEL C Inclusive Childhoo pares students to teach at the elementary level (grades one through six) in general and ettings.
-The major includes a minimum of 150 hours of field experience in general and/ om settings which must be completed prior to student teaching; that field experience is courses, including the following: EDUC 114, EDUC 219, EDUC 221, EDUC 235, EDUC 240, and EDUC 314. hoose either, a) a concentration in French, mathematics, math/science, or social studies, selected from the following: art, biology (BA), chemistry (BA), communication, English, intercultural studies, math, music (BA), physics (BA), political science, Spanish, or writing.
-[Please note tha t completion of a major in Art (BA) or Music (BA) in conjunction with the ICE major does not lead to certification to teach art or music.]
+This major prepares students to teach at the elementary level (grades one through six) in general and special education settings.
+The major includes a minimum of 150 hours of field experience in general and/or inclusive classroom settings which must be completed prior to student teaching; that field experience is linked to education courses, including the following: EDUC 114, EDUC 219, EDUC 221, EDUC 235, EDUC 240, and EDUC 314.

+Students will choose either, a) a concentration in art; communication; English; French; humanities; intercultural studies; mathematics, math/science, modern languages; science; music\; social studies; Spanish; writing, or b) a second major selected from the following: art, biology (BA), chemistry (BA), communication, English, history, humanities, intercultural studies, math, music (BA), physics (BA), political science, Spanish, or writing.
+[Please note that completion of a concentration or major in Art (BA) or Music (BA) in conjunction with the ICE major does not lead to certification to teach art or music.] \At the time of catalog printing, the concentration in music is still pending NASM approval.